Ebenezertarigan/Ebenezertarigan/README.md

 ###

 <h2 align="left">Hi 👋!
-My name is Eben Ezer Tarigan and I'm a information System from Bandung<h2>
+My name is Eben Ezer Tarigan and I'm an information System Students from Bandung<h2>

 ###